Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 YouTube requests are truly blocked in DevTools network panel

-Then how come I am still seeing ads?
+Then why am I still seeing ads?
 I’ve disabled HTTP/2 so that subsequent requests on the same channel don’t slide by.
-Mind you, sometimes the ads skip on their own, or fail to play, but they still show up.
+Sometimes the ads skip on their own or fail to play, but they still appear.
 Interesting.
 Could YouTube be using WebSockets?
-I need some inspiration, so I’ll look at uBlock Origin’s regex filters for some ideas.
+I need inspiration, so I’ll look at uBlock Origin’s regex filters for ideas.

-Tip: If you see the error OpenSSL Error([(‘SSL routines’, ‘ssl3_read_bytes’, ‘tlsv1 alert internal error’)]), then the DNS blocker (i.e. pfBlockerNG) is breaking the upstream TLS handshake for a given domain.
-Either whitelist it in pfBlockerNG (so the request goes through), or intercept it and block the connection in mitmproxy.
+Tip: If you see the error OpenSSL Error([(‘SSL routines’, ‘ssl3_read_bytes’, ‘tlsv1 alert internal error’)]), the DNS blocker (i.e., pfBlockerNG) is breaking the upstream TLS handshake for that domain.
+Either whitelist it in pfBlockerNG (so the request goes through) or intercept it and block the connection in mitmproxy.
 This error happens to black-holed domains when the upstream TLS cert cannot be sniffed.
 The cleanest strategy is to use transparent MITM mode.

 Top ↩